 'Irish weather is not conductive to 'plein air' painting.
 Traditionally, those who persist in sketching outdoors have been forced to paint small scale studies, which are invariably used as preparatory notes for larger finished paintings in the Studio.

 It was with some surprise therefore that I encountered an artist (Gerard Byrne) on a Dublin street, battling the elements, surrounded by onlookers, painting a large canvas.
 The sheer size of Byrne's canvases, some as large as 48 x 60 inches dictated the development of a direct bold technique of paint application full of bravura.
 He can often be observed sketching on steps, in a doorway or on a rooftop where his vibrant palette and unique perspective plunge the viewer into canvases awash with colour and movement.His most recent paintings come from the glasshouses in the Botanic Gardens where he worked surrounded by plants yet protected from the bad Summer weather.

 There is, however, a very different aspect of Byrne's work which may surprise the viewer.
 When confined to his Studio he conjures up colourful figurative arrangements from earlier sketches in Dublin's Cafés, Pubs and Nightclubs where party revellers and jazz musicians are portrayed with gusto.
 He also paints large Still Lifes with dramatic light effects and again from unusual angles.
 All of his work, whatever the subject matter, share a lively palette, intuitive compositional skills and a 'joie de vivre'.'

-Picture Restorer, Art Dealer, Owner Gorry Gallery Dublin, 1998
+Picture Restorer, Art Dealer, Gorry Gallery Dublin, 1998